codecop/ai-plays-zork/frotz/installation/how_to_install_pyfrotz.md

 pip install pyfrotz
 ```

-which will in turn compile and install the `frotz` executable.
+which will in turn compile and install the `dfrotz` executable.

 ## Install under Windows